 Students must start the graduation process online by completing the graduation application.
 Candidates should be aware of application deadlines listed on the application page as well as graduation requirements.
 University graduates are recognized at several commencement ceremonies each year.
-Under some circumstances, students who have not met graduation requirements are allowed, by petition, to participate in commencement exercises.
-Information regarding transcripts and diplomas can be found under the Academic Records section.
+Information regarding transcripts and diplomas can be found under the Academic Records section of the Office of the Bursar's webpage.

-Applications and applicable deadlines to apply for graduation are published by the Office of Graduate Studies and can be found here.
+Applications and applicable deadlines to apply for graduation are published by the Office of Graduate Education and can be found here.